 Do you like to study history?
-Sure, all those dates can get confusing, but isn’t it interesting when you really dive down deep into the stories of the people that were involved in important events in the past?
+Sure, all those dates can get confusing.
+But isn’t it interesting when you really look at the facts?
+It can be fun to learn about people who were involved in important events in the past.

-Some kids don’t even realize how much they like history until they see history displayed in a new way.
-For example, have you ever seen the movie Titanic?
-Yes, it’s a great movie, but it’s based upon an even more interesting real historic event.
+Some kids don’t even realize how much they like history until they see it displayed in a new way.
+For example, have you ever seen the movie “Titanic”?
+Many think it’s a great movie.
+It’s also based on a real historic event.

-Nonfiction books, on the other hand, do claim to be truthful, factual accounts of actual persons and events.
-Some common types of nonfiction works you may be familiar with include essays, journals, diaries, documentaries, biographies and textbooks.
+Nonfiction books, on the other hand, do claim to be truthful.
+They’re factual accounts of actual persons and events.
+You might already be familiar with some types of nonfiction works.
+These include essays, journals, diaries, documentaries, biographies, and textbooks.

-Some authors try to give us the best of both worlds by writing historical fiction.
-Historical fiction features characters and events that take place in the past.
-The people, times and places featured in works of historical fiction are often real.
+Some authors try to give us the best of both worlds.
+How?
+They write historical fiction!
+This genre features characters and events that take place in the past.
+The people, times, and places in works of historical fiction are often real.

-In this way, authors of historical fiction bring the past to life with stories that are interesting and move with the pace of a modern bestseller, while being grounded—at least partly—in the truths of the past.
+In this way, authors of historical fiction bring the past to life.
+They write books that are interesting and move with the pace of a modern bestseller.
+At the same time, the stories are grounded—at least partly—in the truths of the past.

-If you’re WONDERing why these authors don’t base their stories entirely on factual accounts, one answer is that authors cannot always find accurate, truthful accounts of every historical event that they research.
+Are you WONDERing why these authors don’t base their stories entirely in fact?
+One answer is that authors cannot always find accurate, truthful accounts of every historical event.
 Sometimes there are gaps in the historical records.
-Authors of historical fiction often fill in these gaps to the best of their ability with scenes that could have happened based upon what they do know about the actual events.
+Authors of historical fiction often fill in these gaps to the best of their ability.
+They write scenes that could have happened based on what they do know about the actual events.

 Have you ever read a book that was historical fiction?
 Maybe you’ve seen a movie or TV show set in the past.
 History is full of inspiration!
 What time period would you most like to tell a story about?